gptscript-ai/gptscript/docs/docs/02-examples/05-workflow.md

 - imports three other tools to solve summarization sub-problems
   - `github.com/gptscript-ai/browser` is an external tool that is used to open the tweet URL in the browser and extract the page content
   - `get-hyperlinks` and `summarize-hyperlinks` are custom helper tools we'll define momentarily that extract hyperlinks from tweet text and summarize them
-- describes the markdown document this tool should produce, leaving it up to the LLM to decide which of the available tools to call to make this happen
+- describes the Markdown document this tool should produce, leaving it up to the LLM to decide which of the available tools to call to make this happen

 ## Hyperlink Summarization Tools